benbhall/benbhall.github.io/_pages/about.md

 ## What I've been up to

-### 2022 ⇉⇉⇉ ...
+### Jan 2022 ⇉⇉⇉ ...
 Principal Software Developer at a gov.uk

-Just getting started!

 ### 2019 ⇉⇉⇉ ...
 Technical Specialist & Author for ContentLab.io